flushentitypacket/flushentitypacket.github.io/_posts/2015-02-21-ruby-timeout-how-does-it-even-work.md

 ---

-[Timeout][timeout-rubydocs] is a useful tool in the Ruby standard library that allows a block of code to auto-terminate if it exceeds the specified timeout interval.
+[Timeout][timeout-rubydocs] is a useful tool in the Ruby standard library that allows a block of code to auto-terminate if execution time exceeds the specified timeout interval.

-This is useful for when you have something that could potentially run a lot longer than desired.
+This is useful for when you have a block of code that could potentially run a lot longer than desired.
 In practice, I've found this useful for API calls.

 {% highlight ruby %}
 Timeout::timeout(TIMEOUT_SECONDS) do